 Tendons: After about 6 – 9 months, the tendons have evolved to the same level as the muscles.

 As you can see, the training can have consequences.
-While muscles easily can withstand and adapt to the training, bones and tendons need longer time.
+While muscles easily can withstand and adapt to the training, bones and tendons need a longer time.
 This is the reason why many running injuries are tendon injuries.

 Supercompensation – Manage the Progress